Arizona Game & Fish Joins Arizona Public Service for Earth Month Cleanup

 Many environmental non-profits can secure large amounts of donations and grant funding.
 You can research it for an individual organization, for those who report.

 Our funding is very short for the year.
-We need to secure $ 2.8 M to address the shortfall and continue our global work.
-Our work covers areas that others do not.
+We need to secure funding to address the shortfall and continue our global work.
+Our work covers areas that others do not or will not touch.
 Thanks to video conferencing platforms, travel costs are minimized.

 We hope that you will support not only our efforts but also our work.
 It is a matter of literally saving our only home…Earth and the human lives that are upon it.